One Person, Ten Months, 50K Stars — The Indie Hacker Story Behind Everything Claude Code

 The answer is more boring than “he’s very talented,” but more useful: he made a few specific decisions.
 Used tools to build real things, so the tools solved real problems.
 Let tools build more tools, so speed didn’t fall as complexity rose.
 Designed architecture to be cross-harness, so he wasn’t betting on a single platform.
 Used MIT plus low friction to bring the community in, then the community multiplied his work several times over.

 In hindsight, every one of these looks obvious.
-But go find those side projects on GitHub that started rotting in month three, and you’ll see most people missed at least one.
+But browse those side projects on GitHub that started rotting in month three — most people missed at least one.
 Obvious and easy are not the same thing.

 That’s actually the hardest part of being an indie hacker in the AI era.
 Not “one person doing a lot.”
 It’s “building something that can stand on a foundation that changes every month.”

-The GitHub page you opened at the start had a new commit yesterday.
+That GitHub page from the start?
+It had a new commit yesterday.

 Affaan Mustafa is still building.